Patrick Cannon

 Scholar GitHub LinkedIn Twitter

-Previously, I worked at Improbable where I focused on simulation-based inference methods (like normalising flows) for calibrating complex scientific simulators, including agent-based models.
+Previously, I co-founded a computer vision startup where I had fun working with NeRFs and Gaussian splats.
+I also worked at Improbable where I developed simulation-based inference methods (like normalising flows) for calibrating complex scientific simulators, including agent-based models.

-I have a PhD in statistics from the University of Bristol, where I worked on Markov chain Monte Carlo techniques for inference in coalescent population genetic models, supervised by Christophe Andrieu and Mark Beaumont.
+I have a PhD in statistics from the University of Bristol which focused on Markov chain Monte Carlo techniques for inference in coalescent population genetic models, supervised by Christophe Andrieu and Mark Beaumont.

-Broadly, my interests lie in probabilistic machine learning and its use in solving important technological and scientific challenges.
-Guided by a statistical worldview, I try to leverage the tools of uncertainty quantification to improve our understanding of black-box algorithms, particularly deep learning.
-I’m mostly concerned with:
+Broadly, my interests lie in probabilistic machine learning and its use in solving technological and scientific challenges.
+In most of my work I’ve tried to leverage the tools of uncertainty quantification to improve our understanding of black-box algorithms, particularly deep learning.
+I’m particularly excited by:

 🔘 Robust deep learning